-The University Writing Program makes several assumptions about students.
+The Writing Program makes several assumptions about students.
 First, we believe that students are capable, intelligent people who have been writing for years.
 They need challenging projects to strengthen the abilities they already have developed and to build new ones.

 Second, we regard our communications skills courses as important parts of students' college education.
-Our communication skills courses enable students to participate in new academic discourse communities, and to practice the habits of mind and writing and speaking strategies demanded by writing at the university level in a variety of disciplines.
+Our communication skills courses enable students to participate in new academic discourse communities and to practice the habits of mind and writing and speaking strategies demanded by writing at the university level in a variety of disciplines.

 Finally, we assume that writing with meaningful feedback teaches writing.
 The subject matter of our courses is an action, one that is best taught not by talking about it but rather by showing students how to do it and then letting them practice, with appropriate guidance.
 The primary focus is on students and verbs that characterize what writers do: reading, thinking, planning, drafting, talking, and revising.
 Communication skills courses lose their focus and sense of purpose when they deal primarily with "things," with the nouns that characterize bodies of knowledge: essays, textbooks, rules of grammar, "great ideas."
 Students need frequent, even daily, practice with writing so that they have ample opportunities to learn by doing.
-The University Writing Program focuses on writing in particular and communication in general as vehicles for learning.
-It does so effectively through its rhetoric and communication skills courses based on the Writing across the curriculum (WAC) model; a model that emphasizes written and oral communication throughout the university's curriculum.